 - Come back 17 to 20 minutes later.
 As soon as the bacon is golden brown, but not excessively crisp, it's done.
 The exact time will depend on the thickness of the bacon slices, and also on how quickly your oven reaches the target temperature.

-- Don't pre-heat the oven!
+REMEMBER: Don't pre-heat the oven!
 Make sure the oven is cold when you put the bacon in.

-- Keep your eye on the bacon during the final few minutes of cooking to make sure that it doesn't burn.
-Also, remove the cooked bacon from the hot pan right away.
+Another thing: Remove the cooked bacon from the hot pan right away.
 The heat from the pan and the hot bacon fat will continue cooking the bacon.

-- You can slightly undercook the bacon, then cool it and freeze it in a zipper bag.
+TIP: You can slightly undercook the bacon, then cool it and freeze it in a zipper bag.
 Then, to reheat, cook two slices in the microwave on medium power for 30 seconds or so.